List of Squid Game characters: Seong Gi-hun

 Between games four and five, Geum-ja asks him to protect and take care of Jun-hee and her baby.
 Despite his initial refusal, he becomes determined to do it as Geum-ja hangs herself that very night.
 In the fifth game, Jump Rope, Gi-hun is the second person to cross the bridge (the first being Nam-gyu, who ended up dead) with Jun-hee's baby in hand.
-After successfully crossing the bridge, he tells Jun-hee that he'll come back for her, but Jun-hee convinces him not to as not only does she want him to guarantee her newborn daughter's survival, her injury prevents her from surviving the game.
+After successfully crossing the bridge, he tells Jun-hee that he will come back for her after killing player who intended to block the bridge, but Jun-hee convinces him not to as she wants to ensure her baby's survival and has suffered an ankle sprain that will make it impossible for her to continue.

 With Jun-hee dead, Gi-hun becomes one of the nine finalists of the second season, protecting the baby from the other finalists who desire to kill her in order to win even more money.
-The night before the final game, Gi-hun is called in by the Frontman, who offers him a knife to kill the other finalists and guarantee his and the baby's survival.
+The night before the final game, Gi-hun is called in by the Front Man, who offers him a knife to kill the other finalists and guarantee his and the baby's survival.
 He plans to do it, but a hallucination of Sae-byeok stops him from harming anyone.

-During the sixth game, Sky Squid Game, he, the baby and Min-su are the three obvious targets for the rest of the finalists, but he gives it all to protect the baby from them.
-He carries on until it's just him, the baby and Myung-gi (the baby's biological father).
-After the latter threatens to kill his own daughter, he and Gi-hun face off.
-Myung-gi dies, but the button hadn't been pressed, meaning he died in vain and either he or the baby would have to die.
-Gi-hun then decides to sacrifice himself and throws himself off the giant pillar, declaring the baby as the victor of the games.
+During the sixth game, Sky Squid Game, he, the baby and Park Min-su are the three obvious targets for the rest of the finalists, but Gi-hun strives to protect the baby from them.
+The final round begins with only him, the baby, and Lee Myung-gi (the baby's biological father) still alive.
+As the two men fight, Myung-gi threatens to kill his own daughter.
+He ultimately falls off the platform and dies; however, since no one pressed the button to start the round, his death does not count as an elimination.
+Gi-hun realizes that either he or the baby must die in order to end the game with a winner.
+He chooses to kill himself by deliberately falling off the platform, leaving the baby as the winner, fulfilling his goal to save the baby and Gyeong-seok.

+Six months later, the Front Man visits Gi-hun's daughter in Los Angeles to inform her of his death and to give her his bloodstained track suit and the remainder of his winnings.